Loser (2000 film): Plot

 Dora finds a new job and celebrates with Paul, but their celebration is cut short by Alcott, who has changed his mind about Dora living with him.
 Alcott reveals that Chris, Noah, and Adam are blackmailing him for passing grades, and he suspects Paul is involved in the scheme.
 After discovering roofies were used at the party, Paul steals Noah's supply and replaces them with placebos.
+This ruins the trios party and they soon realized that Paul switched the drugs.
+Adam confronted Paul about it and upon insulting Dora, Paul and Adam fought.
 Paul visits Alcott's office to inquire about Dora and is given his final exam as a take-home test.
 Paul turns down the offer, jeopardizing his scholarship.

 Dora overhears Paul on the phone with his father, talking about how much he misses her.
 Alcott then admits he learned that Paul had nothing to do with the blackmail, but still intends to fail him.
 Realizing Paul is the one who truly loves her, Dora ends her affair with Alcott and begins a relationship with Paul, who has dropped Alcott's course and will take extra credit to maintain his average.
 Afterward, Adam, Noah, and Chris' behavior gets the better of them, and their lives plummet into failure.
 At the same time, Alcott is found out and sent to prison for having an affair with an underage student, and Paul and Dora remain happy in their relationship.